Drupal Text Formats Deep Dive

 Enabled Filters

 After the toolbar, you have the available filters that come with Drupal or have been added via a module.
 This is where you enable certain filters for the text format.
-Just by adding the icon it doesn't always enable the filter and functionality so make sure you enable it is need be.
+Just by adding the icon, it doesn't always enable the filter and functionality, so make sure you enable it if need be.

 Filter processing order (only presented if you enable filters)